AdilIqbal95/Career_App/README.md

 - Having a solid plan from early and great communication between the team!
 - Successfully deployed front end to Netlify and backend to Heroku
 - Authentication between front and back end working smoothly
+- Effective use of useState to render updates dynamically

 ### Challenges
 - Environment issues with python and setting up a virtual environment
 - Django deployment - lots of configs and trial and error to get it work
 - Posting files and images to API
 - Fetching from Reed API
+- Issues with migrations during deployment

 # Future Features
 - Direct platform between employers and employees
-- Mail service for alerts and notifications
+- Mail service for alerts and notifications (django mail)
 - Mobile application using react native

 # Slide Deck